 While the fields at Wason Pond help to alleviate the need for field space in Town, these fields need to be finished in order to be properly utilized.
 Additionally, the existing fields at the center of Town need repairs.
-Also, the Store at Wason Pond where the Summer Program is hosted needs a new ceiling and floor.
+Also, the former store building at Wason Pond where the Summer Program is hosted needs a new ceiling and floor.